NotAtec/landingpage/README.md

-# landingpage
+# Landing Page
+A Landing page created using HTML & CSS.
+Flexbox is used for alignment on the page.
-Landing Page project from The Odin Project | Foundations
+Part of The Oding Project | Foundations